jimmyjazz/IDEF0-SVG/README.md

 bin/schematic <"samples/operate bens burgers.idef0" >output.svg
 ```

-To see a "table of contents" view of an IDEF0 model, use the toc command:
+To see a "table of contents" view of an IDEF0 model, use the `toc` command:

 ```
 bin/toc <"samples/operate bens burgers.idef0"
 ```

-You can then take the name of one of the subfunctions and generate a diagram for it:
+You can then take the name of one of the sub-functions and generate a diagram for it:

 ```
 bin/decompose "Order Supplies" <"samples/operate bens burgers.idef0" >output.svg
 ```

-Finally, to focus on a single function and just show all of its inputs, outputs, controls and mechanisms, use the focus command:
+Finally, to focus on a single function and just show all of its inputs, outputs, controls and mechanisms, use the `focus` command:

 ```
 bin/focus "Order Supplies" <"samples/operate bens burgers.idef0" >output.svg